ZaneBartlett1/nvim/README.md

    * Syntax highlighting (native)
    * Cleaned up netrw (native)
    * Very Lua inspired.
 Coc and Black aren't due to pretty obvious reasons, but all others are primarly Lua.
+ * If you're looking for something more, I reccomend checking out -
+    * A more complete, but still "basic" [IDE](https://github.com/LunarVim/nvim-basic-ide)
+    * Closest to a full [IDE](https://github.com/LunarVim/LunarVim)
 * Check Issues for what I'd like to improve and known bugs.
 My preference for reporting issues would be Issues.
 For questions, ideas, etc I would prefer Discussions.